The Details of Divorce

 In New Jersey, divorcing spouses seeking a fault divorce are not required to live apart for a specific period of time.
 Proving fault also provides the spouse without fault with a larger portion of the marital property or support.

 To resolve a divorce as smoothly as possible, it is important to work with an experienced New Jersey divorce and family law attorney who can protect your interests each step of the way.
 Sandelands Eyet LLP focuses on New Jersey family law, and can help you resolve your legal matters.
+Our experience counts; our Partners have been selected for the 2019 Super Lawyers Rising Stars List.
 Call (908) 470-1200 to get started.